-According to the U.S. Bureau of Labor Statistics, employment in architecture and engineering occupations is projected to grow 4 percent by 2028, which is about as fast as average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment in architecture and engineering occupations is projected to grow 4 percent by 2028.
+This is about as fast as average for all occupations.

 While this growth may not seem impressive, consider this: a 4 percent growth will add about 113,300 jobs to the U.S. economy alone.
 That’s not all!
 The Bureau of Labor Statistics reports that the average engineer earned $81,440 in May 2019—an impressive amount.

-To pursue a career in one of these engineering fields, you need to have a college degree.
-Engineering jobs are highly technical in nature, and an academic credential is a good way to learn the skills you need to pursue this career path.
+To pursue a career in one of these fields, you need to have a college degree.
+Engineering jobs are highly technical in nature.
+An academic credential is a good way to learn the skills you need to pursue this career path.

 Online engineering degrees have become more common over the last few years.
 Although some programs may require an in-person element, many online engineering programs can be taken entirely online.